okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idps/index.md

 ### Identity Provider Properties

-The properties in the Identity Provider Properties object varies depending on the IdP type.
+The properties in the Identity Provider Properties object vary depending on the IdP type.

 | Property | Description        | DataType     | Nullable | Readonly |
 | -------- | ------------------ | ------------ | -------- | -------- |